 Finding a personal language for Organ Improvisation through 20th-century French improvisation techniques.

-NEW!
 This new instruction book from Jeffrey Brillhart explores the art of improvisation referencing the styles of Tournemire, Vierne, Messiaen, Cochereau, Debussy, and Ravel.
 An intriguing read for all levels of performers- whether you are a seasoned performer or are just beginning to uncover the discipline of improvisation you are sure to find this book helpful!

 For a First Encounter with the Organ!
 Revised and enlarged, now with 192 pages.
 Concise and entirely accessible, this excellent book presents an introduction to the organ, a beginning organ method, and a collection of easy organ music.
 Designed as a primary teaching resource for the AGO Pipe Organ Encounters, the compositions enable the keyboardist with minimal technique to sound well immediately, after three years of traditional piano study.
 192 pages, softbound,